-Stephan Koplowitz’s site work aims to alter people’s perspectives of place, site, and scale, all infused with a sense of the human condition and is concerned with the intersection of natural, social and cultural ecologies within urban and natural environments.
-Koplowitz wants to counteract our growing obsession with digital/virtual space.
-Through the creation of original works for public spaces, both urban and environmental, communities can discover and rediscover the knowns and unknowns of their own town square.
+Stephan Koplowitz’s site work aims to alter people’s perspectives of place, site, and scale, all infused with a sense of the human condition and is concerned with the intersection of natural, social, and cultural ecologies within urban and natural environments.
+By creating original works for public spaces, both urban and environmental, communities can discover and rediscover the knowns and unknowns of their town square.

-His first well known site work, was in 1987 when he was commissioned by Dancing in the Streets to create Fenestrations for the windows of Grand Central Terminal.
-This work was seen, over two performances by 16,000 people and was not only critically acclaimed but has since been considered a seminal example of site-specific choreography.
-Many of his site-specific works from 1987 to the present day have occurred in locations for the first time and are considered historic on both a level of art and production.
+His first site-specific work was commissioned by Dancing in the Streets, Fenestrations for the windows of Grand Central Terminal.
+This work was seen, in over two performances by 16,000 people and was critically acclaimed and has since been considered a seminal example of site-specific choreography.
+Many of his site-specific works from 1987 have occurred in locations for the first time and are considered historic in terms of art and production.